Abstract

 Keywords

-- Audio Streaming
+- Audio streaming

-- Internet of Audio Things Technologies
+- Internet of Audio Things (IoAuT) technologies

-- Interoperability standards
+- interoperability standards

 Fingerprint